godwokenrises/light-godwoken/docs/introduction.md

 - [More Godwoken Demos](https://github.com/classicalliu/gw-demos)
 - [Godwoken config info](https://github.com/nervosnetwork/godwoken-info/)
 - [Polyjuice Provider](https://github.com/nervosnetwork/polyjuice-provider)
-- [Godwoken Web3](https://github.com/nervosnetwork/godwoken-web3#godwoken-web3-api) A Web3 RPC compatible layer build upon Godwoken/Polyjuice.
+- [Godwoken Web3](https://github.com/nervosnetwork/godwoken-web3#godwoken-web3-api) A Web3 RPC compatible layer built upon Godwoken/Polyjuice.
-- [lumos](https://github.com/nervosnetwork/lumos) A library for building dAPP on CKB
+- [lumos](https://github.com/nervosnetwork/lumos) A library for building dApps on CKB

 ## Known Issues

-1. If you are a new user of Godwoken network, you may encounter some unkonwn errors on Godwoken Bridge page, this is because that your account is not registered on Godwoken network.
-Just deposit some CKB to Godwoken network, the problems will be gone.
+1. If you are a new user of Godwoken network, you may encounter some unknown errors on Godwoken Bridge page, this may be because your account is not registered on the Godwoken network.
+This can be fixed by depositing some CKB to the Godwoken network, then the issue should be resolved.